psu13/mutable-hakyll/posts/carbonara.md

 Now chop up three or four cloves of garlic and 3 or 4 slices of bacon (or more, go for it).
 Put these into a medium sizes saute pan with some oil and cook it until the bacon is crispy and frying in its own fat for a while.
-When it's done deglaze the pan with white wine and reduce for a few minutes.
+When it's done deglaze the pan with white wine and reduce for a few minutes, then turn the heat off.

 Meanwhile, cook the spaghetti.
 This recipe is calibrated to about a pound of pasta, give or take.